Submodular Maximization over a Matroid $k$-Intersection: Multiplicative Improvement over Greedy: Main Algorithm

 \section{Main Algorithm}

 In this section, we present our main algorithm, given below as Algorithm~\ref{alg:1}.
 In Section~\ref{sec:analysis}, we prove that Algorithm~\ref{alg:1} provides the approximation guarantees for linear and monotone submodular functions given in Theorem~\ref{thm:monotone_result}.
 Algorithm~\ref{alg:1} is also a central component in the proof of Theorem~\ref{thm:non-monotone_result} for non-monotone submodular objectives.
-As stated, Algorithm~\ref{alg:1} is not necessarily a polynomial time algorithm.
-However, in Appendix~\ref{app:time_complexity} we describe a polynomial time implementation of it.
+As stated, Algorithm~\ref{alg:1} is not necessarily a polynomial time algorithm as it might have a large number of iterations.
+However, in Appendix~\ref{app:time_complexity} we describe a polynomial time implementation of this algorithm that skips over unnecessary iterations.

 Algorithm~\ref{alg:1} gets as input a ground set $E$, a submodular function $f\colon 2^E \to \bR$ obeying $f(\emptyset) \geq 0$, the collection $\cI$ of the feasible sets of some matroid $k$-parity constraint over the ground set $E$ and an error parameter $\eps \in (0, 1)$.
 It then iteratively constructs sets $A_1, A_2, \dotsc$ whose union becomes the algorithm's output.
 For ease of notation, Algorithm~\ref{alg:1} uses $A_{\leq i}$ to denote the union $A_1 \cup A_2\cup \dotso \cup A_i$.
 When thinking in terms of the intuition given in Section~\ref{sec:introduction}, $A_1$ is the part of the solution of the algorithm chosen from the highest ``weight class'', $A_2$ is the part of the solution of the algorithm chosen from the second highest ``weight class'', and so on.
 Accordingly, Algorithm~\ref{alg:1} adds to the set $A_i$ only elements with large enough marginal values.
 More specifically, Algorithm~\ref{alg:1} defines a series of exponentially decreasing thresholds $m_i$, and adds to $A_i$ only elements whose marginal contribution is at least $m_i$.